 • This is a mixed levels workshop — it is open to writers of all levels, and requires no advance writing submission in the application.
 Please upload a cover letter via Submittable that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any (500 words or fewer).

 • The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 about Emily Raboteau

-Emily Raboteau is the author of a novel, The Professor’s Daughter (Henry Holt), and a work of creative nonfiction, Searching for Zion (Grove/Atlantic), which was a finalist for the Hurston Wright Legacy Award and winner of a 2014 American Book Award.
-Her fiction and essays have been widely published and anthologized in Best American Short Stories, The New York Times, The New Yorker, Tin House, McSweeney’s, Buzzfeed, Literary Hub, The Guardian, Guernica, VQR, The Believer, Salon, and elsewhere.
-Honors include a Pushcart Prize, the Chicago Tribune’s Nelson Algren Award, and fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, the Lannan Foundation, and the MacDowell Colony.
-An avid world traveler and occasional street photographer, Raboteau resides in New York City and teaches creative writing in Harlem at City College, once known as “the poor man’s Harvard.”
+Emily Raboteau is the author of a novel, The Professor’s Daughter (Henry Holt), and a work of creative nonfiction, Searching for Zion (Grove/Atlantic), which was a finalist for the Hurston/Wright Legacy Award and winner of a 2014 American Book Award.
+Her fiction and essays have been widely published and anthologized in The Best American Short Stories, the New York Times, the New Yorker, Tin House, McSweeney’s, BuzzFeed, Literary Hub, the Guardian, Guernica, VQR, the Believer, Salon, and elsewhere.
+Her honors include a Pushcart Prize, the Chicago Tribune’s Nelson Algren Literary Award, and fellowships from the National Endowment for the Arts, New York Foundation for the Arts, Lannan Foundation, and the MacDowell Colony.
+An avid world traveler and occasional street photographer, Raboteau resides in New York City and teaches creative writing in the City College of New York, once known as the “poor man’s Harvard.”